 In "Bullets Over Bel Air", Will takes a bullet for Carlton when the two are mugged while withdrawing money from an ATM machine.
-After seeing Will hurt so badly, Carlton's feelings of helplessness push him over the edge, and he ends up buying a gun.
+After seeing Will hurt so badly, Carlton's feelings of helplessness push him over the edge, and he buys a gun and even brings it with him to the hospital.
 Will ends up begging Carlton to get rid of it so that he doesn't intentionally or accidentally hurt someone in the same way Will was.
 After convincing Carlton to give up the gun, Will breaks down in tears.
 Link

-And, to make it even sadder, Will checks if the gun was indeed loaded, and then when he did check, he realized that, yes, Carlton actually bought a gun and loaded it with ammo with the intent to shoot someone out of self-defense, or to defend a loved one, if the need came for it.
+And when Will checks if the gun was indeed loaded, he finds that, yes, Carlton actually bought a gun and loaded it with ammo with the intent to shoot someone out of self-defense, or to defend a loved one, if the need came for it.
 This is Carlton we're talking about.

 Will confessing that the pep pills that almost killed Carlton were his.
 A true He Really Can Act moment by Will Smith as he slowly breaks down during his speech explaining the whole situation.
 Link.

-After Jazz inadvertently throws Phil's chances at being a judge into jeopardy, Will blows up at him and tells him to leave.
+After Jazz inadvertently jeopardizes Phil's chances at being a judge, Will blows up at him and tells him to leave.

 Will: So, as of now, this friendship is over, you're not welcome here, so I'd like it if you just got the hell outta my crib!